monbro/webscreener/README.md

 http://stackoverflow.com/questions/13504324/where-can-we-host-meteor-meteorite-applications

-To run another portuse "mrt --port 5000"
+To run another port use "mrt --port 5000"

 ## To do